oneapi-src/SYCLomatic/README.md

 tested for production quality control, so the quality of these releases is expected to be similar to the daily releases.

+SYCLomatic supports migrating programs implemented with CUDA versions 8.0, 9.x, 10.x, 11.x, 12.0-12.4.
+The list of supported languages and versions may be extended in the future.

 ## Build from source code
 ### Prerequisites